paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```**

 ^
-Before we start writing code, since we are dealing with C++ Bitcoin libraries, we will need to rename the files appropriately, which is something we can easily do since C++ files can also run C code.
+Before we start writing code, since we are dealing with C++ Bitcoin libraries, we will need to rename the files appropriately, which is something we can easily do since C++ is a superset of C code.

 ---